insom/website/_posts/2013/2013-11-06-i-love-my-virtual-desktop.md

 title: I Love My Virtual Desktop
 layout: post
 date: 2013-11-06
-url: /2013/11/i-love-my-virtual-desktop/
-categories:
-  - Uncategorized
 ---
 ![My Virtual Desktop][1]

 I use a MacBook Pro at work, and a variety of Windowses at home, but the majority of my personal programming and hackery happens on a couple of machines called `Play` and `Beta`.

-Play is an [LXC container][2] running on my [HP Microserver][3], and Beta is a KVM virtual machine running somewhere on the [iWeb Private Cloud][4] in Manchester.
+Play is an LXC container running on my [HP Microserver][3], and Beta is a KVM virtual machine running somewhere on the [iWeb Private Cloud][4] in Manchester.

 Beta does the real work: [qpsmtpd][5], Exim and Dovecot to handle my mail, Apache for this blog, and any other long running daemons that I could consider &ldquo;production&rdquo; (as production as things get when you&rsquo;re doing this for yourself; typically meaning something my brother or wife will miss if it breaks).